sethpkendall/Roman-Numeral-Converter/README.md

   * C = 100
   * D = 500
   * M = 1000
+Example Input: 1
+Example Output: I

+* Ones, tens, hundreds and thousands must be kept separate from one another.
-Example Input: 10
+Example Input: 99
-Example Output: X
+Example Output: XCIX (not IC)

 * The value of a roman numeral expression is calculated by summing the values of all its component numerals.
 Example Input: 16